awsdocs/amazon-emr-management-guide/doc_source/emr-security.md

   You can implement data encryption to help protect data at rest in Amazon S3 and in cluster instance storage, and data in transit\.
 For more information, see [Encrypt Data in Transit and At Rest](emr-data-encryption.md)\.
 You can also use a custom Amazon Linux AMI to encrypt the EBS root device volume of cluster instances\.
 For more information, see [Using a Custom AMI](emr-custom-ami.md)\.
 + **Security groups**

-  Security groups act as a virtual firewall for Amazon EMR cluster instances, limiting inbound and outbound network traffic\.
+  Security groups act as a virtual firewall for EMR cluster instances, limiting inbound and outbound network traffic\.
 For more information, see [Control Network Traffic with Security Groups](emr-security-groups.md)\.
 + **Security configurations**

   Security configurations in Amazon EMR are templates for a security setup\.
 You can create a security configuration to conveniently re\-use a security setup whenever you create a cluster\.
 For more information, see [Use Security Configurations to Set Up Cluster Security](emr-security-configurations.md)\.